NHHC Naval History and Heritage Command Underwater Archaeology Branch

 Mission

-To manage, research, conserve, and interpret the Navy's collection of sunken and terrestrial military craft.
+To manage, research, conserve, protect, and interpret the Navy's collection of sunken military craft.

 About the Lab

-The Naval History and Heritage Command (NHHC) Underwater Archaeology Branch (UAB) is responsible for the management, research, preservation, and interpretation of the U.S. Navy’s sunken military craft.
-The Navy oversees one of the largest collections of submerged cultural resources, which includes over 2,500 shipwrecks and 15,000 aircraft wrecks dispersed around the world.
-The UAB was established in 1993 to manage these sites and to advise the Department of the Navy on all matters related to the science of underwater archaeology and historic preservation as it pertains to military ship and aircraft wreck sites.
-The US Navy’s marine artifacts are treated for long-term preservation, documented and analyzed by staff, made available to scholars for academic study, and presented to the public through scheduled tours.
+The Naval History and Heritage Command (NHHC) Underwater Archaeology Branch (UAB) is responsible for the management, research, preservation, protection and interpretation of the U.S. Navy’s sunken military craft.
+The Navy oversees one of the largest collections of submerged cultural resources, which includes over 3,000 shipwrecks and 17,000 aircraft wrecks dispersed around the world.
+Established in 1993, the UAB manages these sites to advise the Department of the Navy on all matters related to the science of underwater archaeology and historic preservation as it pertains to sunken military craft.
+Marine artifacts related to the U.S. Navy’s sunken military craft and are treated at the UA’s Conservation Research & Archaeology Lab (CORAL) for long-term preservation, documented and analyzed by staff, made available to scholars for academic study, and presented to the public through scheduled tours.
 In addition to the Laboratory, UAB supports GIS and remote sensing data analysis projects of sunken military craft.

 What is unique about this lab?